Written by Simoun Magsalin.

 Congressional politics is fundamentally a politics that removes agency from the people—it disempowers them by design.
 There is a hierarchy between the representative with power and the supposed constituent below them.
 Voting for a candidate every few years is not power, it is a mere image of power—indeed a spectacle.
 The voter is merely a passive spectator in the congressional process mediated by parties and representatives.
-Voting a politician out of office is not control over that politician when during their four- or six-year term they cannot be recalled.8 After winning, the representative do not even have to listen to the concerns of their voters.
+Voting a politician out of office is not control over that politician when during their four- or six-year term they cannot be recalled.
+Article X, Section 3 of the Philippine 1987 Constitution enshrines the power of recall, but only against local officials.
+In practice, recall is a difficult and long drawn-out process that is rarely … Continue reading After winning, the representative do not even have to listen to the concerns of their voters.
 Meanwhile, the voters who did not vote for them are simply not represented at all!
 Voting does not empower the people; the most voting can do is prevent gains won in previous skirmishes of class struggle from being rolled back.
 Indeed any gains of the class struggle in congressional politics are ultimately fragile gains, with the ever-present possibility of reaction from oligarchs and capitalists rolling back gains.
 Congressional politics and reformism ultimately renders voters and constituents as objects of the power plays of mediators and representatives.
 Voters and constituents—who can only spectate in these power plays of statecraft—are not full subjects in their politics and are forced into a passive and mediated role.

 We think resources spent on building votes ought be spent on building a politics based on popular power instead.
 Building agency among the disempowered is more important than providing them a mere image of agency.
 Politics is too important to be left to electoral politicians.

 Reforms are the end-goal of reformism; in contrast, we anarchists seek social revolution.
 Reformism and electoral politics risk transforming social movements into defenders of capitalism and the welfare state in order to defend the gains won through representatives.
 We are against reformism because we are for a revolutionary politics that seeks a break with the state and capital.
 That does not mean we are against reforms.
 On the contrary, we think the best way to win reforms is through building social movements based on popular power and an unmediated politics where people become full subjects in their politics.
 These social movements would use direct action to force concessions and reforms from the state and similarly defend those reforms through direct action as well.
 Reforms won through militant action are more durable than those won through representatives alone.
-“Power concedes nothing without a demand,” as Frederick Douglass said.9 By using direct action instead of relying on representatives, a social movement builds the conditions of a revolutionary politics when in time they can challenge the state and capital.
+“Power concedes nothing without a demand,” as Frederick Douglass said.
+Frederick douglass, (1857) Frederick Douglass, “If there is no struggle, there is no progress,” (Black Past, 2007).
+By using direct action instead of relying on representatives, a social movement builds the conditions of a revolutionary politics when in time they can challenge the state and capital.

 Building popular power is not easy—indeed it is more difficult than canvassing votes—but if we want to build a liberatory politics that could develop and defend real gains against reaction and oligarchic plunderers, organizing a liberatory politics outside and beyond the ballot box becomes a necessity.